BloomTech-Labs/volunteer-platform-fe/README.md

 ### 4️⃣ Key Features

+-   release canvas 1
--   feature one [Initial user onboarding (one type of user); user can create a nonprofit organization; CRUD functionality on events for the nonprofit]
+    -  Initial user onboarding (one type of user)
+    -  user can create a nonprofit organization; CRUD functionality on events for the nonprofit]
--   feature two
--   feature three
+-   release canvas 2
+    -  Users (volunteers) are able to search and filter volunteer opportunities
+    -  Users (volunteers) can sign up (or cancel) for a specific event after searching and using interactive filters to find volunteer opportunities close by]
+-   release canvas 3
+We unfortunately ran out of time after completion of release canvas 2 but we thought it would be nice if the following features could be incorporated:
+    -  Organizations can verify their status via uploading of 501(c)(3) form
+    -  Organizations can validate hours after volunteers had completed an event
+    -  Users (volunteers) can view history in their profiles that show events that they had completed and hours that they had accumulated
+    -  Users (volunteers) can rate the organization (on a scale of 1-5 stars) after they had completed an event

 ## 1️⃣ Tech Stack